Azure-Samples/ms-identity-javascript-tutorial/README.md

 - azure-storage
 - azure-key-vault
 description: "Microsoft identity platform & Microsoft Authentication Library for JavaScript Tutorial"
-urlFragment: "ms-identity-javascript-incremental-tutorial"
+urlFragment: "ms-identity-javascript-tutorial"
 ---

 # Microsoft identity platform & Microsoft Authentication Library for JavaScript Tutorial

-[Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory Azure AD](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) and [Azure Azure Active Directory B2C (Azure AD B2C)](https://docs.microsoft.com/azure/active-directory-b2c/overview) are central to **Azure** cloud ecosystem, underlying all interactions between applications that are using various **Azure** services and services of other providers.
+[Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory Azure AD](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) and [Azure Azure Active Directory B2C (Azure AD B2C)](https://docs.microsoft.com/azure/active-directory-b2c/overview) are central to **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication with JavaScript, using the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js).

 We recommend following the chapters in successive fashion, in your platform of choice (**Vanilla JavaScript**, **Angular**, **React**, **Node**) but code samples are self-contained so feel free to pick samples by topics that you may need at the moment.

 > :warning: This is a *work in progress*.
 Come back frequently to discover more samples.